 Babies are born with highly malleable skulls, and therefore receiving constant pressure on a particular part of their head, like from repeatedly lying on ther backs to sleep, may lead to some positional flattening or molding of the head.

-A team of students at UNIST has recently introduced a smart baby pillow for flat head syndrome prevention, while helping to promote healthy skull development and proper head shape.
+A team of students at UNIST has recently introduced a smart baby pillow to help prevent and correct mild cases of flat head syndrome.
 This innovative device has also recently won a gold award at the ‘Science and Technology-based Business Idea Contest’, jointly sponsored by the Ministry of Science and ICT, the Commercializations Promotion Agency for R&D Outcomes, and the Asan Nanum Foundation.
 The winning team consists of the following members: Tae Hun Chung and Dong-Cheol Lim in the School of Materials Science and Engineering and HyeWon Cho in the School of Life Sciences.

 Flat head syndrome is the term, given when a child’s head is asymmetrical and flattened on one side more than the other.
 Although this does not harm brain development nor cause any lasting appearance problems, simple practices, like placing them in different positions over the course of each day, can easily prevent a baby from developing an asymmetrical skull shape.